Laws of Nature (Agents of S.H.I.E.L.D.): Casting

-In May 2015, all principal cast members from the first and second seasons (Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Brett Dalton as Grant Ward, Chloe Bennet as Daisy Johnson [no longer going by her previous name of "Skye"], Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons, Nick Blood as Lance Hunter, and Adrianne Palicki as Bobbi Morse) were confirmed to return for the third.
-They are joined by Luke Mitchell and Henry Simmons, who recurred as Lincoln Campbell and Alphonso "Mack" MacKenzie, respectively, throughout the second season, before being promoted to the principal cast for the third.
-In July 2015, Andrew Howard and Constance Zimmer were cast as Banks and Rosalind Price, and in August 2015, Matt Willig and Juan Pablo Raba were announced as new Inhumans Lash and Joey Gutierrez.
+In May 2015, all principal cast members from the first and second seasons Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Brett Dalton as Grant Ward, Chloe Bennet as Daisy Johnson (no longer going by her previous name of "Skye"), Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons, Nick Blood as Lance Hunter, and Adrianne Palicki as Bobbi Morse were confirmed to return for the third.
+They are joined by Luke Mitchell and Henry Simmons, who recurred as Lincoln Campbell and Alphonso "Mack" Mackenzie, respectively, throughout the second season, before being promoted to the principal cast for the third.
+In July 2015, Andrew Howard and Constance Zimmer were cast as Luther Banks and Rosalind Price, and in August 2015, Matt Willig and Juan Pablo Raba were announced as new Inhumans Lash and Joey Gutierrez.

 In September 2015, Marvel revealed that Zimmer, Willig, Raba, and Howard would all guest star in "Laws of Nature", along with Ido Mor as Yusef Hadad, Jude B. Lanston as soldier #1, Daniel Messier as heavy and Kate Hilliard as Tina.
 Mor, Lanston, Messier, and Hilliard did not receive guest star credit in the episode, while Wen and Dalton, though credited, do not ultimately appear.
 Additionally, William Sadler reprises his Iron Man 3 role of President Matthew Ellis in the episode.